LuckyPray/DexKit/README.md

                             }
                         }
                         add {
-                            parameterTypes("boolean")
+                            modifiers = Modifier.PUBLIC
+                            parameterTypes = listOf("boolean")
                         }
-                        // Specify the number of methods in the class, a minimum of 1, and a maximum of 10 countRange(1..10)
+                        // Specify the number of methods in the class, a minimum of 4, and a maximum of 10 range = 1..10
                     }
                     // AnnotationsMatcher for matching interfaces within the class annotations {
                         add {
-                            typeName("org.luckypray.dexkit.demo.annotations.Router")
+                            typeName = "org.luckypray.dexkit.demo.annotations.Router"
                             elements {
                                 add {
-                                    name("path")
+                                    name = "path"
                                     matcher {
                                         stringValue("/play")
                                     }